Prasoon1207/prasoon1207.github.io/_pages/about.md

 I graduated from IIT-D on August 10, 2024, with a dual degree in Maths & Computing.
 During my last two years there, I worked as a graduate researcher under <a href = 'https://tanmoychak.com/'>Prof. Tanmoy Chaktraborty</a> in the <a href = 'lcs2.in'>Laboratory for Computational Social Sciences</a>.
 My research interests primarily lie in explaining the behaviour of modern LLMs through mechanistic interpretation and establishing parallels between the biological think-tank (yes, the _squishy brain_) and modern architectures for language modelling (_I am afraid modern transformers are mostly Decepticons_).
 I am working on some cool problems as a quantitative model researcher at <a href = 'wellsfargo.com'>Wells Fargo</a> .
 The opportunity to re-learn <a href = 'https://www.math.uchicago.edu/~lawler/finbook.pdf'> math </a> fundamentals there after months of making LLMs learn from a context is surely refreshing.
 (But my heart still lies inside a neural net). <br>

-Apart from mathing and coding, I do callisthenics, cycling and a little bit of graphite sketching.<br>
+Apart from mathing and coding, I do calisthenics, cycling and a little bit of graphite sketching.<br>
 I also follow Chelsea F.C. and am an active <a href = 'https://fantasy.premierleague.com/entry/7736456/history'> FPL </a> player.<br>
 Do message me at any of my contact points if you want to talk about NLP, <a href = 'https://www.youtube.com/watch?v=84Tq-eAJIk4'> Progressive Rock</a> or <a href = 'https://www.youtube.com/watch?v=sJQ_QvNGhHc'>The Big Bang Theory</a>.